wangziqi2013/wangziqi2013.github.io/_posts/2020-06-11-base-victim.markdown

 If, however, the hit occurs in the victim cache, the block is swapped with an evicted line from the baseline cache.
 This is equivalent to fetching a new line from the lower level on a baseline cache miss, if the victim cache were not present.
 Our optimization reduces the latency of such misses.
+The baseline cache initiates a fill just like a regular cache would do on a cache miss.
+The replacement algorithm is also invoked to find a victim.
+Once the victim is found, it is evicted from the baseline, and opportunistically inserted into the victim cache.
+The victim block that gets hit, on the other hand, is inserted into the baseline cache.
+We next describe how these two operations are achieved in the proposal.